 It is clear from the fifteenth chapter of I Corinthians that Paul viewed the resurrection of our body from the grave as the central hope of the Gospel, the hope upon which all else depends.

 Paul’s emphasis on the resurrection of our body from the grave reveals that the purpose of salvation is to restore our body to life.

-Then they also which are fallen asleep in Christ are perished.
+Then also those who have fallen asleep in Christ have perished.
 (I Corinthians 15:18)